tarof429/stuckathome/aws_certified_solutions_architect/Exam.md

 8. Q: Which of the following are migration services compatible with Route 53?
 A: All of these are Route 53 compatible services

+9. Q: Which is easiest to prevent access to a website from certain countries: Cloudfront or a network ACL?
+A: Cloudfront is easier.
+Why?

+10. Q: If you need to deploy an application in multiple regions around the world, what can you use to ensure low latency and fast regional failover?
+A: Use Global Accelerator.

+11. Q: What are Cloudfront origin groups?
+A cloudfront origin group is basically a CDN with a master in one region and a failover in another region.
+For example, if the primary S3 bucket fails, then Cloudfront will automatically route traffic to the secondary bucket.

 ## Block and File Storage

 1. Q: What is a simple and automted method of backing up Amazon EBS Volumes?
 A: Use Data Lifecycle Manager and add a schedule